CYBERSECURITY REQUIREMENTS FOR FINANCIAL SERVICES COMPANIES

 Each organization needs to have the ability to pull up system or events logs from a devices(s) at a certain point in time for a minimum of 3-5 years.
 This is important to investigate an incident or to perform digital investigation on an event that has already happened.
 A recent report has the Breach Detection Gap (the time elapsed between the initial breach of a network by an attacker and the discovery of that breach) at 146 days on average, globally.
 We would also recommend, having the ability to back-up and store those logs in a place where they wouldn’t be stolen, wiped or corrupted.

 From our experience, the above steps should be the minimum any organization in any industry should be doing.
 Whether you work in a regulated industry or not.
-By conducting a full Cyber Risk Assessment you go a lot deeper to find out where all the security gaps in your organization are.
+By conducting a full Compliance Risk Assessment you go a lot deeper to find out where all the security gaps in your organization are.

 The other areas covered in this regulation and should be focus of the risk assessment, include;